Have you ever wondered why you can no longer remain anonymous?

 You can apply best practices.

-Most Americans don’t trust massive institutions like the government or social media companies to secure their personal information.
+Most Americans don’t trust massive institutions like the government or social media companies to secure personal information.

-According to Pew Research Center earlier this year, most Americans don’t follow best practices to protect their identities online.
+According to the Pew Research Center earlier this year, most Americans don’t follow best practices to protect their identities online.

 Take the following steps to pass the front-page test.